-Certain parcels of the freehold land and leasehold land included in land held for property development and property development costs with carrying amount of RM47,356,909 (2016: RM48,574,195) are registered in the name of the vendors.
+Certain parcels of the land included in land held for property development and property development costs with carrying amount of RM46,563,249 (2017: RM47,356,909) are registered in the name of the vendors.
 The subsidiaries are the beneficial owners of the said land.